Production workers to strike against major Navy shipbuilder

 The first strike by Machinists Union Local S6 in two decades comes as production already has fallen six months behind, partly because of the pandemic.
 The private shipyard is one of two that make guided-missile destroyers for the Navy.

-“We’re glad the union stood strong with what needs to be done,” Jay Wadleigh, a district business representative for the Machinists Union, said Sunday after the vote was tallied.
+“We’re glad the union stood strong with what needs to be done,” Jay Wadleigh, a district business representative for the Machinists, said Sunday after the vote was tallied.
 "Hopefully the company listens to this, fixes their proposals, and we can get back to work.”

-The contract expires at midnight Sunday for 4,300 workers represented by the union, about two-thirds of the workforce.
+The contract expires at midnight Suday for 4,300 workers represented by the union, about two-thirds of the workforce.
 The vote was 87% in favor of strike authorization, Wadleigh said.

+“We obviously are disappointed by this result, but are prepared should a strike occur,” the company said in a statement.

 The three-year proposal by Bath Iron Works would have given the production workers a 3% raise during each year.
 But the union’s major issue wasn’t with wages, pensions or benefits.